 Campus location and construction

 The Innovation Campus will eventually make its home on 3.5 acres in the 19-acre first phase of a new mixed-use development and innovation district in North Potomac Yard near the future Potomac Yard Metrorail Station.
 This strategic location, just south of Reagan National Airport, positions Virginia Tech and its future partners near the nation’s capital, diverse industries, and leading tech companies, including Amazon’s HQ2.

-Construction of the first academic building, an 11-story, 300,000 square-foot structure, is on track to start later this year and open to students, faculty, and staff in 2024.
+Construction of the first academic building, an 11-story, 300,000 square-foot structure, is on track to open to students, faculty, and staff in 2024.
 It features a design centered on the principles of sustainability, health and wellness, green and social spaces, accessibility, connectivity, flexibility, and integrated technology.

 When completed, the Academic 1 building will provide instruction, research, office, and support spaces for graduate-level programs in computer science and computer engineering, as well as select other programs.
 Experiential learning environments within this building will be designed to enhance the Virginia Tech experience including flexible multi-purpose areas, research and testing labs, and maker spaces.